Mortal Kombat (1995 film): Special effects

+MPAA rating

-Because they wanted the film to have a PG-13 rating while staying as close as possible to the video game, the producers talked extensively with the ratings board to learn the precise limitations of the rating and attempted to creatively optimize the amount of violence and foul language in the film within those limitations.
-For instance, they learned that the PG-13 rating forbids onscreen death, but only of human characters, so they had all the deaths of non-humans take place onscreen.
+Because they wanted the film to have a PG-13 rating while staying as close as possible to the video game, the producers talked extensively with the rating board to learn the precise limitations of the rating and attempted to creatively optimize the amount of violence and foul language in the film within those limitations.
+For instance, they learned that the PG-13 rating forbids onscreen death, but only of human characters, so they had all the deaths of non-humans take place on screen.